piyush-agrawal6/piyush-agrawal6/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=piyush-agrawal6&label=Profile%20views&color=0e75b6&style=flat" alt="piyush-agrawal6" /> </p>

 ## :sassy_man:  About me
- I'm a graduate in Physical Science  from Sambalpur University Odisha .
+I'm a graduate of Physical Science from Sambalpur University Odisha.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development  and working on my Data Structures and Algorithms .
+I'm currently into Web Development and working on my Data Structures and Algorithms.

 - 🔭 I’m currently working on my [Porfolio](https://piyush-agrawal6.github.io/)